 While it is our general policy that all major decisions be considered by the Board as a whole, the Board has delegated authority to an Executive Committee to act on its behalf only in circumstances in which it is not feasible to convene the full Board or when authority has been specifically delegated to the Executive Committee by the full Board.
-In 2020, the Executive Committee, which consists of Messrs, Bertolini, Foster (Chair), Massaro and Reese and Dr. Milne, was not required to meet.
+In 2021, the Executive Committee, which currently consists of Messrs.
+Bertolini, Foster, Reese, and Wallman, Ms. Wilson, and Drs.
+Kochevar, and Milne, did not meet.